ronentk/textlabs-xwlp-data/README.md

 This will also install libraries necessary for the visualization and AMR conversion.

-See [here](notebooks/demo.ipynb) for a notebook demonstrating data loading and these functionalities.
+See [here](notebooks/demo.ipynb) for a notebook demonstrating data loading and AMR/visualization functionalities.

 ### Experiments